-tower saddle mount halves exceeds 14 inch.
-3. Exhaust System. a.
+Exhaust System.
+Any exhaust system determined to be leaking. a.
 Any exhaust system determined to be leaking at a point forward of or directly below the driver/sleeper compartment. b.
-A bus exhaust system leaking or discharging to the extraorders.
+A bus exhaust system leaking or discharging to the atmosphere:

-to the atmosphere:

-(1) Gasoline powered -- excess of 6 inches (1) classified powered - Access of Medics (2) Other than gasoline powered - in excess of 15 inches forward of the rearmost part of the adort or window designed to be opened.
-(Exception: emergency exits).
+Gasoline powered -- excess of 6 inches forward of the rearmost part of the bus Other than gasoline powered -- in excess of 15 inches forward of the rearmost part of the adort or window designed to be opened.